Sunday, May 31, 2009

 Tuesday, May 5, 2009

-Bava Metzia 10 - How to Get Things
+Bava Metzia 10 - How to Get Things (Finds)

-If someone saw a find, an ownersless article, and fell upon it - and another came and seized it, the one who seized it has acquired it.
+If someone saw a find, an ownerless article, and fell upon it - and another came and seized it, the one who seized it has acquired it.
 Formal methods of acquisition, or coming into legal possession of a movable object, include lifting it, but they do not include falling on it.

-Later, Rabbis instituted another method of acquisition, where four cubits (about 6 feet) would acquire ownerless objects for the person, so that people would not come to quarrel with one another.
-Then why in the case above he didn't acquire through the four cubits rule?
+Later, Rabbis instituted another method of acquisition, where four cubits (about 6 feet) would acquire ownerless objects for the person so that people would not come to quarrel with one another.
+Then why, in the case above, he didn't acquire through the four cubits rule?
 Because it works only in the public area, but he was in someone's field.

 Monday, May 4, 2009

-Bava Metzia 9 - Rider Sees a Find
+Bava Metzia 9 - Rider Sees a Find (Finds)

-If someone was riding on an animal and he sighted a find, an ownerless article, and he said to his fellow, who was standing nearby, “Give it to me,” and that other person took it and then said “I have acquired it for myself,” - he has indeed acquired it for himself.
+If someone was riding on an animal and he sighted a find, an ownerless article, and he said to his fellow, who was standing nearby, "Give it to me," and that other person took it and then said, "I have acquired it for myself," - he has indeed acquired it for himself.
 It is implied that he had it in mind when he picked it up, not that he changed his mind later.

-If, however, after he had given it to the rider, he said “I acquired it first,” he has said nothing, that is, his claim is dismissed and the rider may keep it.
+If, however, after he had given it to the rider, he said, "I acquired it first," he has said nothing; that is, his claim is dismissed, and the rider may keep it.

 Sunday, May 3, 2009

-If one lifts up an object that he found, intending to acquire it entirely for his fellow, then his fellow acquires it.
-This is true even though he thereby deprives other potential finders of the object.
+If one lifts up an object he found, intending to acquire it entirely for his fellow, then his fellow acquires it.
+This is true even though he deprives other potential finders of the object.
 It can be proved from the case of two people who have found a garment.

-Bava Metzia 7 - Two People Found a Document
+Bava Metzia 7 - Two People Found a Document (Finds)

-Why is the certification needed if the debtor admits that the document is valid?
+Why is the certification needed if the debtor admits the document is valid?
 Because if we believe him on that, we should also believe that he repaid, or else we need to confirm the document independently.

 Friday, May 1, 2009

 Bava Metzia 6 - Why Accept An Oath?
+(Finds)

 Why does the litigant accept the oath of his opponent in lieu of payment?
 Doesn't he himself claim that his opponent is a thief, such as in the case of two people with a garment, and just as he claims that his opponent lied about money, he can suspect that his opponent will take a false oath?